motion/orbit/next.md

 # now

-- bug: electron needs to tell ora if its been dragged (onMove) and then ora should cancel any click event
+- bug: electron needs to tell ora if its been dragged (onMove)
+  - and then ora should cancel any click event
+    - hacky first version could just shim reactElement, shim onClick, if dragged, do cancel/stopprop
 - bug: ora pane flickering away when you try and edit crawl settings
 - crawler
   - after crawl needs to show the results before committing them